Overview of Manaslu Circuit Trek

 There are many beautiful community villages that you will cross.

-How about lodging and food facilities in Manaslu Circuit Trek?
+How about lodging and food facilities in the Manaslu Circuit Trek?

 How about transportation in the Manaslu Round Trek?